 UI\UX modernization: experience upgrade

-Systems have a front-end, what the user sees, and a back-end where the data and business logic resides.
+Systems have a front-end, what the user sees, and a back-end where the data and business logic reside.
 A modernization project undertaken after a small gap has been detected may not involve a major change to a back-end system.
 UI/UX modernization alone can be effective when assessments happen with smaller needs gaps.
 Systems created prior to the advent of responsive web design are good candidates for UI\UX modernization.

 Modernization concentrated on UI\UX improvements could simplify user interactions, improve usability, and create greater efficiency.
 It could include updating older web architectures to provide more current features at lower levels of complexity.
 At larger needs gaps, UI\UX modernization is often coupled with back-end modernization approaches to provide a more complete restoration of functionality.